Learning to rank: Pairwise approach

 where $\text{CDF}(\cdot)$ is a cumulative distribution function, for example, the standard logistic CDF, i.e.

 Listwise approach

 These algorithms try to directly optimize the value of one of the above evaluation measures, averaged over all queries in the training data.
-This is difficult because most evaluation measures are not continuous functions with respect to ranking model's parameters, and so continuous approximations or bounds on evaluation measures have to be used.
+This is often difficult in practice because most evaluation measures are not continuous functions with respect to ranking model's parameters, and so continuous approximations or bounds on evaluation measures have to be used.
+For example the SoftRank algorithm.
+LambdaMART is a pairwise algorithm which has been empirically shown to approximate listwise objective functions.

 List of methods

 A partial list of published learning-to-rank algorithms is shown below with years of first publication of each method: